 Another major fear B-Schools have about older candidates is that they will find it difficult to find a job role of their choice.
 Here’s how you can get them to calm down:

 Our recommendation is, don’t outright claim that you will not seek help, but do indicate strongly that you can do it on your own if the need arises.
 Doing this will take care of the AdComs’ fear that you may become a liability to them towards the end of the course.

-If you say you’ve hit a plateau in your professional growth and are looking to get an MBA that will spark growth once again, you can forget about getting into a decent program.
+If you say you’ve hit a plateau in your professional growth and are looking to get an MBA that will spark growth once again, you will probably have to forget about getting into a decent B-School.

-Instead, B-Schools look for candidates who show signs that they are going to excel with or without their MBA.
-They are interested in candidates who are already making things happen; candidates who will use the MBA only to accelerate their existing growth plan.
+Instead, convince the AdComs that you are going to excel with or without their MBA.
+They are always interested in candidates who are already making things happen; candidates who will use the MBA only to accelerate their existing growth plan.

 Make it clear that you’re not expecting the MBA to wave some magic wand and infuse life into your dying career.
-Instead, reinforce that you’re on your way to success and are looking for a program to speed up the process.
+Instead, reinforce that you’re on your way to success and are looking for a program to enhance the process.

 Every B-School is quite concerned with what each candidate brings to the table.
 We’ve talked earlier in this post about how diversity is a big deal for B-Schools as it enhances the overall learning experience.

-You can exploit the desire that B-Schools have to bring more diverse and rich experiences to the classroom.
+You can exploit the desire of B-Schools to bring more diverse and rich experiences to the classroom.